akuity/kargo/docs/docs/15-concepts.md

 subscribe to another, "upstream" `Stage`.

 For each `Stage`, the Kargo controller will periodically check all subscriptions for the latest available materials.
-A single set of materials is known, internally, as a *state*.
-The controller produces a canonical representation of each state and uses that to calculate a SHA1 hash which becomes the state's ID.
-Because state IDs are calculated deterministically from the underlying materials, each state ID is also a fingerprint of sorts.
-This ID is compared to those in a stack of known, *available states* stored in the `Stage` resource's `status` field.
-If a state is new, it is pushed onto the stack and becomes *available.*
+A single set of materials is known as a *freight* (or _piece_ of freight).
+The controller produces a canonical representation of each piece of freight and uses that to calculate a SHA1 hash which becomes its ID.
+Because freight IDs are calculated deterministically from the underlying materials, each ID is intrinsically a _fingerprint_.
+Two pieces of freight having the same materials have the same ID.
+(This enables cheap comparisons.)
+This ID is compared to those in a stack of known, *available freight* stored in the `Stage` resource's `status` field.
+If a piece of freight is new, it is pushed onto the stack and becomes *available.*

-In the following example, the `Stage` subscribes to manifests from a Git repository _and_ images from an image repository:
+In the following example, the `test` `Stage` subscribes to manifests from a Git repository _and_ images from an image repository:

 ```yaml